bonitasoft/bonita-doc/md/overview-of-bonita-bpm-in-a-cluster.md

 ### Active and passive nodes

-An active node is installed with Bonita BPM and accesses the shared `bonita_home`.
-It is allocated work by the load balancer.
 If an active node fails or is stopped, the load balancer redirects work to the remaining active nodes.
 This keeps the downtime to a minimum, but increases the load on the active nodes.

 A passive node is installed with exactly the same software and has the same configuration as an active node, but the application server and Bonita BPM Engine are not started.